Novel Coronavirus COVID-19

 - Business Licenses Counter Services are available by phone and online only.

-- Court Counter Services are available by phone only and are temporarily reduced to Monday-Thursday from 8 am to 5 pm.
+- Court Counter Services are available by phone, email and fax Monday-Friday from 8 am to 5 pm.

-- Open Court Sessions and all Court Hearings are being rescheduled.
+- Video and telephonic court hearings are being scheduled when requested by attorneys or defendants.
+Some hearings are being rescheduled.
 View details on phone hours, payments and more.

 - City Prosecutor’s Office Services are available by phone and online only.